Have you ever wondered why Google keeps pumping out algorithm updates?

 Improved rankings for in-depth content – serpIQ agrees that in modern SEO, “length is strength.”
 Longer content tends to dominate search engine results pages these days.

 Fresh content advantage – When you publish fresh content on your site, Google gives your webpage a score.
-Over time, this freshness score will fizzle out, and thus your site will require more fresh content.
+Over time, this freshness score will fizzle out and your site will require more fresh content.

 Cyrus Shepard notes that “the freshness score can boost a piece of content for certain search queries,” even though it then degrades over time.
 The freshness score of your web page is initially assessed when the Google spider crawls and indexes your page.

-Most of the popular sites post new content at least once a week, and some sites, like Moz, even publish every day.
+Most of the popular sites post new content at least once a week.
+Some sites, like Moz, publish every day.

 In order to continually boost the freshness score, some popular brands, like Mashable, publish several pieces of detailed content on a daily basis.